rosemanjake/personal_redux/sections/020_Software/caffeine.md

   <image href="svg/eq_dailymg.svg" class="equationimg"/>
 </svg>

 where `y` is the mg amount per day, `m` is the gradient, `x` is the days elapsed and `c` is the initial daily mg value.
-The algorithm simply loops over each day in the taper and uses this formula calculates the corresponding mg amount.
+The algorithm simply loops over each day in the taper and uses this formula to calculate the corresponding mg amount.

 ### Daily drinks